admwoo/readme/README.md

 **Q: Is RecycleRight suitable for production use?**
 A: Unfortunately not currently.
 While you can access the website locally, there are still some features and aspects that are still in progress of developing.
 Feel free to still visit the website to use its current functionality, and we welcome any feedback you may have.

+**Q: How do I know if the recycling guidelines apply to my local municipality?**
+A: Unfortunately, the current guidelines only apply to the local Ann Arbor, MI area.
+We are currently working on expanding this other areas.

 ## License